 Brush up your social skills!

-So life has changed as we know it.
+So in many ways our lives have remained changed in the way we connect with others since the pandemic .
 All over the world people are adjusting to changes in how they socialise in and out of work, college, family life.

 So what has changed for you?

-You may be working from home, you may be managing a higher workload, you may be using the virtual world a great deal more to connect with others, gaming might be your new way to party and link up, you may feel like your social skills, since the parties have been put on hold, are a little rusty.
+You may be working from home, you may be managing a higher workload, you may be using the virtual world a great deal more to connect with others, you maybe invited to a zoom or teams call as a first 'meet and greet' or interview with new people, gaming might be your new way to party and link up, you may feel like your social skills, since the parties and gigs had a temporary lay off , are a little rusty.

 In this blog I give 10 tips to help your social skills feel well oiled!